KILTprotocol/spec-ext-credential-api/readme.md

 If the attester requires payment to issue this credential, the `quote` MUST be present.
 If the attester does not require payment to issue this credential, the `quote` MUST NOT be present.

+DApp and extension MAY start verification workflows before this event.
+The extension MAY start verification workflows after this event.

 ```typescript
 interface ISubmitTerms {